How To Become A Chrome Power User, Part 2: Bookmarks, Settings & Extensions

 Read Webpages Easier

 If you want to read the web page right away, it’s important to have the right tools for the job.
 Many websites are cluttered with various fonts, busy formats, ads, etc. To pull all that away and leave only the text might some complicated, but there are a couple excellent Chrome extensions that do very well at this.
-Ones I recommend looking into are iReader, Clearly and MagicScroll.
+Ones I recommend looking into are iReader and Clearly.

 Manage Your Tabs

 The two I personally use and recommend are OneTab and Session Buddy – both have their strong points.
-While OneTab is great for quickly combining all tabs down into links into one tab, Session Buddy, covered previously, has quite a few more features and really give you a solid amount of options.
+While OneTab is great for quickly combining all tabs down into links into one tab, Session Buddy has quite a few more features and really give you a solid amount of options.

 Easily Share Links To Social Networks